PagoApp/android-ravara/readme.md

 - `useCells`: Use this method to pass an `Array` of `RavaraCell` objects.
 This is where you specify what type of cells you'd want to use.
 - `loadData`: Load a list of initial data for your data models.
 The list is of type `RavaraBaseItem` so you can mix and match your data models in a single call to `loadData.` It also gets a second `shouldClear = true` parameter that specifies whether or not the previous data models should be deleted before loading the new ones.
 - `onConflict` : Provide conflic solvers for your cell.
 More on this later in the guide.
 - `build`: Create the controller.
 It takes as argument the `recyclerAdapter` for your list.
-You should use an instance of `RavaraRecyclerViewAdapter` as your `recyclerAdapter`, but later in the guide you'll see how you can define your own
+You have to create a `RavaraRecyclerViewAdapter` as your `recyclerAdapter`.

 For our basic example we'd create the following controller: